 Since crown costs vary based on the material, lead-up procedures, and weight of the material, rarely are two crowns for the same patient identical in cost (let alone crowns for two different people).

 Therefore, it’s just not possible to accurately predict your cost for a crown; though, by visiting your dentist (or our office, in case you live in Calgary), you obtain an accurate estimate of the cost.

 Generally speaking, you can expect the cost of a crown in Calgary to range somewhere between $1,200 to $2,000, with some cases going below or above that range.

-Our Calgary office, Glenbrook Dental Centre, follows the ADA Fee Schedule for all procedures, including dental crowns.
+Our Calgary office, Glenbrook Dental Centre, follows the ADA Fee Schedule for dental crowns.